 While the Animal Welfare Act exists, it only offers very minimal protections to animals used in scientific research.
 More needs to be done to ensure the level of animal care is increased as a stop-gap measure before animals are fully removed from testing programs.

 Efforts are being made, and strides in talent to make a change; however, it is not enough.
-More effort needs to come from national institutes of health and care along with the different government agencies to get new federal laws passed or updated to include animals subjected to laboratories.
+More effort needs to come from national institutes of human health and care along with the different government agencies to get new federal laws passed or updated to include animals subjected to laboratories.

 Animal welfare needs to extend to those used for medical advancement.
 It is no longer needed, certainly not in today’s age.
 There are more accurate methods of testing that don’t involve animals at all.